 How IBD Has Impacted My Teeth

-Is it just me, or is toothache/pain in the mouth just the absolute worst?
-I have experienced so much pain with my IBD, then, there’s toothache!
+Is it just me, or are toothaches just the absolute worst?
+I have experienced so much pain with my IBD.
+But then, there's a toothache!
 Another level of completely different pain.

 It's like my abdomen is accustomed to pain so that's fine – but my mouth?!
 No, no, no!

 When I was young, I had fairly decent teeth.
 I remember being told they were perfectly straight by a dentist when I was in junior school.